 We love databases because they do our will.
 We group and partition and select.
 We aggregate or divide.
 We filter and roll-up.
 And the database does it.

 But more than that, we love figuring out how to do things ourselves.
 We tell ourselves that by doing so, we build more robust processes and better-stored procedures, and anyway, we will migrate to a more powerful database running on super machines, so the performance will come later.

 3. We like to be in control

-Now, much like early 2010, there are still people preaching against the Cloud.
+Now, much like in the early 2010s, there are still people preaching against the Cloud.

 They mistakenly think that moving their CRM and financial systems to the Cloud is equivalent to giving the core of their business away.
 But even if your business is the data, you won’t be giving your business away in any way, shape, or form.